tabsoverspaces/TimeFormatter/README.md

 # TimeFormatter
 TimeFormatter is a utility class which provides various different ways of formatting (pretty-printing) a given time period.
 It is (will be) available for multiple programming languages.

-Currently there are implementations available for Java and Crystal.
+Currently there are implementations available for Java, Kotlin and Crystal.

 The formatter works by identifying the largest time unit present in the provided time period of milliseconds, and then formatting all smaller time units, one by one.
 Time units are better explained [here].